Citrus ……. A Must Have in Any Organic Garden

 - Place small stones, or broken crockery over drainage holes.

 - Mix VITA Grow 2:3:2(16) at 20ml for medium pots or 50ml for large containers, into a good quality potting soil.
-Fertilis Earthworm Castings can be added to enrich potting soil and assist in water retention in pots.
+Fertilis Earthworm Castings can be added to enrich potting soil.

 - Remove sleeve or pot around citrus tree, position tree in container and fill container with potting mix.

 Citrus trees are very productive therefore hungry trees, so they should get a feed of VITA Fruit & Flower 3:1:5(18) organic fertilizer every 4 months in their producing cycle to maintain flowering, fruiting and tree health.
 Post-harvest feed with VITA Grow 2:3:2(16) to nourish roots and build up energy reserves in the tree for the new season.
 Pest and Disease attack is usually a symptom of a stressed tree resulting from a shortage of water or food.